cse110-sp21-group14/cse110-sp21-group14/admin/user-guide.md

 3.3 View/ Edit/ Delete Daily Entry

-To view an existing daily entry, click **Edit** button besides the date of that daily entry.
+To view an existing daily entry, click the **Edit** button besides the date of that daily entry.

-Users could edit the daily entry and click **Save** button to save their updates.
+You can then edit the daily entry and click the **Save** button to save their updates.

-To delete a daily entry, click **Delete** button and users should see it changes back to **Add** button, which means there is no daily entry at that date anymore.
+To delete a daily entry, click the **Delete** button - you should see it that it changes back to the **Add** button, meaning there is no daily entry at that date anymore.

 <img src="guide_figure/11-dailyView.png" width="400"/>